Martin Donovan (screenwriter): Career

 Donovan began his career acting in Italian films, such as Fellini's Satyricon (1969), and assisted Luchino Visconti in several films.
 After traveling to England in the mid-60s he joined a theater company called Nuvact Studio International and collaborated with other directors such as Peter Brook, John Schlesinger and Vittorio De Sica.
 At the same time, Donovan consistently participated as a screenwriter and a story/script consultant in many British and American TV series.
 His first film as a director, State of Wonder (1984), was featured in the Official Selection at the Berlin Film Festival of that same year.

 Donovan's second work as a director, Apartment Zero (1989), a British-Argentine coproduction, was entirely filmed in Buenos Aires and features Hart Bochner and a then relatively unknown Colin Firth in one of his first starring roles, together with a mostly Argentine cast.
-It is a complex suspense story with psychodrama elements, in the tradition of Joseph Losey and Roman Polanski's movies.
+It is a complex suspense story with psychodrama elements, in the tradition of Joseph Losey's and Roman Polanski's movies.
 The film has gained a strong cult following over the years.

-His most important work in Hollywood was the screenplay for the classic black comedy Death Becomes Her (1992), which was directed by Robert Zemeckis and starred Meryl Streep, Goldie Hawn and Bruce Willis.
+His most important work in Hollywood was the screenplay for the big budget black comedy Death Becomes Her (1992), which was directed by Robert Zemeckis and starred Meryl Streep, Goldie Hawn and Bruce Willis.

 In 1996 he wrote and directed Somebody Is Waiting, a drama starring Gabriel Byrne, Nastassja Kinski and Johnny Whitworth.